dbkastner/threeArmWtrackModel/README.md

 Code can be run within Igor Pro version 7.0 or later.
 XOP function written for Igor version 7.0.

-anData contains data from the animal displayed in Fig. 3a.
+anData.txt contains data from the animal displayed in Fig. 3a.
 Structure of the data is explained in the threeArmWtrackModel.ipf file.